wsatchmo/Booktionary/README.md

      * Users can save books into a saved list, which adds them to a Mongo Database

-     * Books already saved to the Database are not shown
+     * Books already saved to the Database are not shown in search

   - On the Saved Books page of the app, users will find the books they have saved